-- 24 November – BOUsci20, Climate Change & Birds & Twitter Conference See here
+- 24 November – BOUsci20, Climate Change & Birds & – Zoom and Twitter Conferences See here

-Both a physical meeting in Peterborough, UK and an online Twitter conference!
-This is the first time we’ll be delivering the same event in the room and on-line.
-Those presenting in person will be asked to prepare and present a Twitter version of their presentation, ensuring that we capture all presentations online.
+We have switched the in-person element to a virtual conference to be hosted on Zoom (pay to attend).
+The Twitter conference side remains unchanged.
+Those presenting in the Zoom conference will be asked to prepare and present a Twitter summary of their presentation, ensuring that we capture all presentations online (free access).
 Twitter presentations from around the world will extend the length and scope of the conference.

 Since all three of the above will be online, you will be able to follow them whatever the position is in relation to COVID-19!